Depart home and arrive in Boston, Massachusetts

-Discover the best of Boston and embark the Ocean Explorer
+Discover the best of Boston and Cambridge

 The heart of Boston is quite compact, but it packs a big wallop in terms of its cultural, historic, and touristic attractions, even compared to much larger cities.
 Boston has been called a “city of neighborhoods,” and on your city tour today you’ll see some of its most charming locales.